ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

 This tutorial will walk through communication paths in a multi zone hub and spoke VPC model.
 This is part two of a two part tutorial.
+Open [part 1](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
 This tutorial is stand alone and it is not required to execute the steps in part one.

 A {{site.data.keyword.vpc_full}} (VPC) is used to securely manage network traffic in the {{site.data.keyword.cloud_notm}}.
 VPCs can also be used as a way to encapsulate functionality.
 The VPCs can be connected to each other and to on premises.